-To enable regulatory committees to function effectively chairs and members of regulatory committees will need briefings and other forms of liaison.
+To enable rRegulatory cCommittees to function effectively cChairs and mMembers of rRegulatory cCommittees will need briefings and other forms of liaison.

 In general, it is the role of members to make decisions and for officers to ensure that members have all the relevant information including any appropriate guidance or policies.